2022–23 FC Barcelona season: January

-On 4 January 2023, Barcelona started the new year with a 4–3 away win after extra-time against third-division side Intercity in their first match in the 2022–23 Copa del Rey.
+On 4 January, Barcelona started the new year with a 3–4 away win after extra-time against third-division side Intercity in their first match in the Copa del Rey.
 Ronald Araújo, Ousmane Dembélé, Raphinha and Ansu Fati contributed a goal each to help the team advance to the next round.

-On 8 January, the team got a hard-fought 1–0 away win against Atlético Madrid in the league.
+Four days later, the team got a hard-fought 0–1 away win against Atlético Madrid in the league.
 Ousmane Dembélé scored the only goal of the match.

-On 12 January, Barcelona advanced to the Supercopa de España final after they beat Real Betis 4–2 on penalties in the semi-finals, after the match had ended in a 2–2 draw after extra-time.

-On 15 January, Barcelona clinched their first trophy since 2021 by beating Real Madrid 3–1 in the Supercopa de España final.
+On 12 January, Barcelona advanced to the Supercopa de España final after they beat Real Betis 2–4 on penalties in the semi-finals, after the match had ended in a 2–2 draw after extra-time.
+Three days later, Barcelona clinched their first trophy since 2021 by beating Real Madrid 1–3 in the Supercopa de España final.
 Gavi, Robert Lewandowski and Pedri scored a goal each.

-On 19 January, the team got a dominant away win against third-division side Ceuta, beating them 5–0 thanks to goals from Raphinha, Ansu Fati, Franck Kessié and a brace from Robert Lewandowski, and advancing to the quarter-finals of the Copa del Rey.

-A day later, Barcelona announced that they had reached an agreement for the transfer of Memphis Depay to Atlético Madrid for €3,000,000 plus one million in variables.
-During his time at the club, Memphis Depay scored 14 goals and provided 2 assists in 42 appearances.
+On 19 January, the team got a dominant away win against third-division side Ceuta, beating them 0–5 thanks to goals from Raphinha, Ansu Fati, Franck Kessié and a brace from Robert Lewandowski, and advancing to the quarter-finals of the Copa del Rey. Ángel Alarcón made his debut for the club in this match.
+A day later, Barcelona announced that they had reached an agreement for the transfer of Memphis Depay to Atlético Madrid for €3 million plus one million in variables.

 On 22 January, the team got a 1–0 win in the league against Getafe, thanks to a goal scored by Pedri.

-On 25 January, Barcelona advanced to the semi-finals of the Copa del Rey after they beat Real Sociedad 1–0 in the quarter-finals, thanks to an Ousmane Dembélé goal.
+Three days later, Barcelona advanced to the semi-finals of the Copa del Rey after they beat Real Sociedad 1–0 in the quarter-finals, thanks to an Ousmane Dembélé goal.

-On 28 January, Barcelona got a narrow 1–0 away win in the league against Girona, with Pedri scoring the only goal of the match.

-On 31 January, Barcelona announced that they had reached an agreement for the transfer of Héctor Bellerín to Sporting Lisbon.
-Héctor Bellerín made 7 appearances for Barcelona.
+On 28 January, Barcelona got a narrow 0–1 away win in the league against Girona, with Pedri scoring the only goal of the match.
+Three days later, Barcelona announced that they had reached an agreement for the transfer of Héctor Bellerín to Sporting for €1 million.